-- support the centralisation or federation of environmental data (National Archive) - focus on environmental data quality; not Instrumentation limitations - link to internal interactions with Quality Management Systems (i.e. ISO 9001:2008). - form an integral part of the National Environmental Monitoring Standards (NEMS). - make provision of information relating to data quality for both data collectors and the end users of the data.
+- support the centralisation or federation of environmental data (National Archive) - focus on environmental data quality, not instrumentation limitations - link to internal interactions with quality management systems ISO 9001:2008. - form an integral part of the National Environmental Monitoring Standards (NEMS), and - make provision of information relating to data quality for both data collectors and the end users of the data.